morambo21-tech/Santander-Customer-Satisfaction-Prediction/README.md

 # Santander Customer Satisfaction Prediction
-Industrial-Scale Tabular Data · Binary Classification · Explainable ML
+Binary Classification｜Feature Engineering｜Imbalanced Data｜Production-Level Tabular ML

-This project is based on the classic Kaggle competition **Santander Customer Transaction Prediction**, with the goal of predicting whether a user will perform a specific action (such as a transaction, review, or other binary classification event).
+This project is based on the classic Kaggle competition **Santander Customer Transaction Prediction**.
+The goal is to predict whether a user will perform a specific transaction behavior using a highly anonymized dataset of numerical features.

-The project primarily showcases my capabilities in:
+The project primarily demonstrates my capabilities in:

-- Processing highly anonymized data
+- Processing large-scale tabular data
-- Large-scale feature engineering
+- Feature engineering and feature selection
-- Model hyperparameter tuning (LightGBM)
-- Building a complete ML pipeline
+- KFold model validation
+- LightGBM/XGBoost model design
+- SHAP-based model interpretability analysis